Support for Political Stress

 Reach Out When You Want to Retreat

 Ever felt like hiding away?
 Maybe after a stressful day or when you’re feeling embarrassed?
-Everyone’s felt that way before, but for some people, the election is only amplifying that.
+Everyone’s felt that way before, but for some people, the political stress we're seeing is only amplifying that.
 Sometimes, it’s a sign that you need just that: an escape.
 And sometimes, it means it’s time to reach out for support.

 At Campus Health, we want you to know that there are lots of ways to get support and so many people who want to help you because you matter.
 We also want you to know that many people find asking for help hard.
 If you're scared to get support, remember that feeling scared is okay and take it one step at a time.